 Fifth – what you see in the vid

-I like Steve, I had the pleasure of spending a week with Steve in Spain, hosting him at my home, shooting video footage, doing crazy stuff and partaking in his awesome certification.
+I like Steve and had the pleasure of spending a week with him in Spain, hosting him at my home, shooting video footage, doing crazy stuff and partaking in his awesome certification.
 Steve is down to earth, and I like that in a person.
-When I asked the grand kettlebell master himself for his favourite unconventional kettlebell exercise he provided me with the following.
+When I asked the grand kettlebell master himself for his favorite unconventional kettlebell exercise he provided me with the following.

 Train coordination, grip strength and conditioning together with the Kettlebell Flip-Catch-Squat.

 Here are some helpful tips to get you going:

 - train on a surface that won’t get damaged if you drop the bell (outside or on a rubber floor)

 - stay relaxed and keep breathing (don’t hold your breath)